Walmart Associate Calls Cops On Shopper And Has Them Trespassed For Shopping With Service Dog

 OP's dog was trained to assist with balance and mobility.

 Social support plays a critical role in mitigating the effects of discrimination.
-According to research from the University of Michigan, individuals who have strong social networks report better mental health outcomes, even in the face of adversity.
 This suggests that fostering community connections can provide emotional resources that buffer against the psychological toll of discrimination.

 After OP provided more details about what kind of service dog they have, things became much clearer.